Behind the Photo: Changing Seasons

-At the end of 2018 I had a phone call with Lonely Planet to talk about a story I’d shared earlier that year on their new Trips app.
-It was about two trips that I’d taken to see a mountain in Switzerland called the Matterhorn and they asked me to compare two photos that I had taken in the same spot but in two contrasting seasons.
-I shared about the different experiences I found travelling in both Summer and Winter and why I was drawn back to the same exact place.
+At the end of 2018 I had a phone call with Lonely Planet.
+They wanted to talk about a story I’d shared on their new app, detailing my two trips to see the Matterhorn in Zermatt, Switzerland.
+They asked me to compare two photos that I had taken in the same spot but in two contrasting seasons.
+I shared about the different experiences I found travelling in both Summer and Winter and why I was drawn back to the same place.

-It’s very exciting to see my work used editorially!
-I hope you enjoyed the feature if you managed to grab a copy.
-If you missed it, you can now read the story below, plus a few extra words from me at the end.
-Let’s call it the deluxe version!
+It’s super exciting to see my work used editorially and I hope you enjoyed the feature if you managed to grab a copy.
+If you missed it, you can now read the full story below, plus a few extra words from me at the end.

 “As a photographer I’ve always been drawn to mountain landscapes, as they provide the ideal dramatic background for a picture.
 Mountains also appeal to me purely as a travel experience: there’s something about how they make you feel small and yet also significant, in that moment, that I really enjoy.
 That’s what prompted me to photograph the mountain during two different seasons.
 There are perhaps two or three lakes around the mountain where you can see it’s reflection in the water, and this is one of them: Stellisee near Zermatt.
 For the whole trip I took in summer I was chasing the sort of light you can see here, and the way one face of the mountain is lit up in the sunrise.
 I used a tripod to take the picture; that’s me you can see in the shot.